thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public
 export class ThirdwebSDK extends RPCConnectionHandler {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "ChainOrRpc" which is marked as @internal constructor(chainId: ChainOrRpc, signer?: Signer | undefined, options?: SDKOptions, storage?: IStorage);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "ChainIdOrName" which is marked as @internal constructor(chain: ChainIdOrName, options?: SDKOptions, storage?: IStorage);
     // Warning: (ae-incompatible-release-tags) The symbol "auth" is marked as @public, but its signature references "WalletAuthenticator" which is marked as @beta
     auth: WalletAuthenticator;
     deployer: ContractDeployer;
-    // Warning: (ae-incompatible-release-tags) The symbol "fromPrivateKey" is marked as @beta, but its signature references "ChainOrRpc" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "fromPrivateKey" is marked as @beta, but its signature references "ChainIdOrName" which is marked as @internal
     //
     // @beta
-    static fromPrivateKey(privateKey: string, chainId: ChainOrRpc, options?: SDKOptions, storage?: IStorage): ThirdwebSDK;
+    static fromPrivateKey(privateKey: string, chainId: ChainIdOrName, options?: SDKOptions, storage?: IStorage): ThirdwebSDK;
-    // Warning: (ae-incompatible-release-tags) The symbol "fromSigner" is marked as @beta, but its signature references "ChainOrRpc" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "fromSigner" is marked as @beta, but its signature references "ChainIdOrName" which is marked as @internal
     //
     // @beta
-    static fromSigner(signer: Signer, chainId: ChainOrRpc, options?: SDKOptions, storage?: IStorage): ThirdwebSDK;
+    static fromSigner(signer: Signer, chainId: ChainIdOrName, options?: SDKOptions, storage?: IStorage): ThirdwebSDK;
     // @internal (undocumented)
     getBuiltInContract<TContractType extends ContractType = ContractType>(address: string, contractType: TContractType): ContractForContractType<TContractType>;
     // @beta